stonkyoloer/ai-powered-options-trade-analyzer/README.md

 - **Important:** Replace `"your_username_here"` and `"your_password_here"` with your actual Tastytrade username and password.

 ### Run the Script
 ```bash
 python3 auth_test.py
 ```
-- **Why?** If it says "SUCCESS: Authentication worked!", then we’re ready to go.

 # 4️⃣ TastyTrade Data Download